kforjan/rma-lv2-quote-app/README.md

 2. *Enable deleting people from the list and editing information about people in the list.*

+## Features

+* Display inspiring people and show their quotes on tap
+* Add new inspiring people
+* Edit existing inspiring people
+* Deleting inspiring people from memory

 ## Setup

   1. Clone the repository using the link below: